 Andy is a Speaker for RZIM and co-leads Festival of Thought, which focuses on apologetics for the corporate world.
 Andy has a background in business having previously worked as an advisor to Private Equity houses in London and in Financial Operations for a NASDAQ-listed multinational.
 He continues to serve on the Board of Trustees for several charities in London.
 Andy is a Chartered Accountant in England and Wales and the holder of Certificates in Christian Apologetics and Theological Studies from the Oxford Centre for Christian Apologetics and University of Oxford respectively.
 Andy is also a keen sportsman and has played rugby to a representative level within Ireland.

-A line up of over 20 different talks some public and some private, are scheduled starting Sunday, April 2, and running through Friday, April 7, all talks are free of charge except for a couple at lunch that include a meal.
+A line up of many conversations, some public and some private, are scheduled starting Sunday, September 30, and running through Saturday, October 6, all talks are free of charge except for those that include a meal.

 Join the conversation!

-If you have any questions, or would like to host an event, please drop us a line.
+Questions?
+Would like to host an event?
+Please drop us a line.